-The alignment column of the cognate table is empty, so for no form is there a match between the segments assigned to a cognate set (the segment slice, applied to the segments in the FormTable) and the segments occuring in the alignment.
+The alignment column of the cognate table is empty, so there is no form for which there is a match between the segments assigned to a cognate set (the segment slice, applied to the segments in the FormTable) and the segments occuring in the alignment.
 The easy way out here is the alignment script - which is not very clever, but working on the cognate data in detail is a later step.

-Lastly, with accented unicode characters, there are (similified) two different conventions: Storing the characters as composed as possible (so è would be a single character) or as decomposed as possible (storing è as a combining ' character and e).
+Lastly, with accented unicode characters, there are (simplified) two different conventions: Storing the characters as composed as possible (so è would be a single character) or as decomposed as possible (storing è as a combination of ' and e).
 We generally use the composed "NFC" convention, so if you are in doubt, you can always normalize them to that convention.